BenjaSanchez/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a computational biologist passionate about understanding better biology using math and computers.
+I'm a computational biologist, passionate about understanding biology using math and computers.
 I'm currently located in Copenhagen, Denmark, working as a research scientist in Chr.
 Hansen.
 Nice to meet you!